MicrosoftDocs/learn/learn-pr/advocates/nodejs-io/includes/7-exercise-streams.md

 ## Work with readable and writable streams

-In this exercise we will learn how we can work with readable and writable streams.
+In this exercise, we will learn how we can work with readable and writable streams.

 Start by creating a file for your application, suggestion is to call it `app.js`.
 Thereafter add the following to the top of your file: